Netflix/falcor/documentation/model.md

 }
 ~~~

-Instead of returning the task data in the response, including a reference to the task allows the caller to decide what values from the newly-created task should be retrieved by specifying the returnValuePathSets argument.
-Recall that the following paths were passed as the returnValuePathSets argument:
+Instead of returning the task data in the response, including a reference to the task allows the caller to decide what values from the newly-created task should be retrieved by specifying the refPaths argument.
+Recall that the following paths were passed as the refPaths argument:

 ~~~js
 [